saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 image: assets/images/raspberry4-cluster.jpg
 tags: [sticky, featured]
 ---
 Hey!
 Also having some Raspberry Pi 4s lying around, and not really sure what you wanna do with them?
 And you want to learn something about **Ubuntu, Docker, Kubernetes** and get a taste of **ARM64**?
 Then building your own Raspberry Pi Kubernetes Cluster is o good starting point.
 Or at least, I've learned a lot about these technologies when building this.
-However I was sitting in a lock-down and had plenty of time to spend.
-So if you want to speed up a little bit and skip the hours debugging and fiddling around Github issue pages, then I recommend you to follow my guide here.
+However, I was sitting in a lock-down and had plenty of time to spend.
+So, if you want to speed up a little bit and skip the hours debugging and fiddling around Github issue pages, then I recommend you to follow my guide here.

 I tried to put everything you'll need into this article without you having to leave this page.